LOW CARB KETO CHILI RECIPE

 - Add spices and jalapeño peppers.

 - Transfer the mixture into a slow cooker (for stovetop method, keep mixture in soup pan).
 Add diced tomatoes, tomato paste, and beer (or broth).
 Stir to combine.
+We like to add a couple tablespoons of brown sugar replacement to balance the acidity of the tomatoes.

 - Cook in covered crock pot on high 3 to 4 hours, or on low 8 to 10 hours.